sixswordstudio/sixswordstudio.github.io/_posts/2024-08-23-career-reflection-part-2-building-balance.md

 ### Seeking sustainability

 With this perspective in mind, I believe it is wise for me to seek a profession where I feel competent and that is sustainable in the long-term.
-That is a Holy Grail worth chasing.
+That worth working hard every day to achieve.
 I love writing, editing, collaborating, and learning new things.

 For over ten years, I've been doing 'more for less,' providing great value, and digging deep to find a path beyond mere survival.
 I want more than just survival; I want to thrive.
 Thriving means having the resources to care for my disabled mother, buy a home, and start my own family—all of which require a salary that matches my experience and skills.